 If you rent from Hertz plan on a two hour wait just to get your car.
 Unless you’re one of their “preferred” customers in which case allow only one hour.

 When rental car companies recommend you use premium gasoline put in regular.
 It’s cheaper, it’ll run just fine, and it’s not your car.

 Before you pull off the road to a Chuck E. Cheese for lunch, remember their namesake is a rat.

 Three words of advice if you’re driving a long distance: Sirius/XM satellite radio.
-Especially if you’re crossing Texas and want to listen to Air America.
+You can hear Jimmy Buffet on fifty different channels.

 Air travelers: avoid O’Hare.
 Better to land in Dallas, even if your destination is Chicago.